One of the first things a new puppy owner wants to know is how to housetrain a puppy…..fast.

 By using this knowledge, along with a few tricks I have learned over the years, you can make potty training your puppy a snap.

-Join us as we look at some tricks and tips on how to make potty training your puppy quick and easy.
+Join us, I will show you the tricks and tips that we used to make potty training a puppy quick and easy.

-The Puppy Blues – Dealing with a new puppy can be hard, especially if you are a first time puppy parent.
+The Puppy Blues – Dealing with a new puppy can be hard, especially if you are a first-time puppy parent.
 You might even feel like you made a mistake by getting a puppy.
-Let’s face it puppies generally come untrained, can’t understand you yet and don’t know the rules of the house.
 But it does get better.
-It’s important to understand that you are not alone.
 Check out my post on Puppy Blues: Dealing with Regret to see how I managed my own puppy blues.

 Tip # 2 – Create a dedicated potty spot